valtimo-platform/valtimo-documentation/release-notes/major11/11.3.0/valtimo-backend-libraries.md

 * **Besluit creation fails because of missing non-mandatory property**

   When `reason for expiry` is not selected while configuring 'Create Zaakbesluit' plugin action in the 'Besluiten API' plug-in, the following error occurs and the besluit creation fails: Cannot force empty String ("") to ` com.ritense.besluitenapi.client.Validation`.
-It's now fixed.

 ## Breaking changes